-Doodling is basically “a habit of unfocused or unconscious of drawing while the person’s attention is actually occupied by something else”.
-Although doodles usually seem like senseless drawings, they have meanings behind them.
+Doodling is basically “a habit of unfocused or unconscious drawing while the person’s attention is actually occupied by something else”.
+Although doodling meaning psychology usually seems like senseless drawings, they have meanings behind them.

 Doodling is usually frowned upon because it assumes that the person isn’t paying attention.
 However, studies show that doodling is not counterproductive and actually has many benefits such as: